ts-wprepo/WP-Generic-Theme/wp-content/plugins/sassy-social-share/readme.txt

 * [New] Included MeWe in social share networks
 * [New] Included Xing in social media follow icons
 * [Improvement] Added compatibility with Paired and Native modes of <a href="https://wordpress.org/plugins/amp">AMP</a> plugin

+= 3.2.12 =
+* [New] Included MeWe in social media follow icons
+* [Bugfix] Social share icons stopped working in Classic mode of <a href="https://wordpress.org/plugins/amp">AMP</a> plugin after last update
+* [Improvement] Updated background color of Reddit icon according to Reddit branding guidelines

+= 3.2.13 =
+* [Bugfix] Center alignment for standard share icons was not working in some cases
+* [Bugfix] Enabling social share count was not taking effect for rectangular social share/like buttons
+* [Bugfix] Fixed mis-alignment of rectangular social share icons
+* [Bugfix] Xing share stopped working
+* [Bugfix] Whatsapp share was not working on Firefox and Safari browsers
+* [New] Added option to hide the slider present below the floating share bar
+* [Improvement] Improved the look of slider arrow below the floating share bar

+= 3.2.14 =
+* [Bugfix] Alignment of rectangular social share buttons got worse after previous update
+* [New] Added Fintel.io social share icon